openshift/ci-ns-ttl-controller/README.md

 The controller will ignore certain pods for the soft TTL calculations, allowing those pods to keep running while considering the namespace to be inactive.
 The deployment configured for the OpenShift CI system will only consider pods matching the `!ci.openshift.io/ttl.ignore` selector for soft TTL calculations.

+## Design

+This controller works in two parts.
+First is a controller that runs off of a `Namespace` informer and determines if the current requested deletion time has passed and, if so, deletes the namespace.
+The second controller runs off of both `Namespace` and `Pod` informers and updates the requested deletion time by reconciling the current state of requested TTLs and namespace activity.